ga-curriculum/computer-science-recursion/exercise/README.md

 The base case establishes when the recursive function can finally return a specific value, and no longer needs to continue calling itself to find that specific value.
 The base case is where the function bottoms out.

-In the countdown function, we first check if the number given is less than zero.
-Since 3 is not less than zero, we can proceed.
-Once we get below zero, the countdown is over and the function can complete.
+In the countdown function, we first check if the number given is less than `0`.
+Since `3` is not less than `0`, we can proceed.
+Once we get below `0`, the countdown is over and the function can complete.

 ## The Action

+Between the base case and recursive case, the function performs an action.
+In our countdown function, we simply want to count each number before proceeding to the next one, so we `console log() 3`.

 ```js
 function countDown(num) {